Our Bylaws

 3. Graduate students may be elected or appointed to fill a Council opening for a term of service.
 A term of service shall have a duration of one calendar year.
 All graduate students who are incumbent Representatives are eligible for election or appointment to consecutive terms of service as long as they remain members of the graduate student body.
 Graduate students who are incumbent Representatives for constituencies that are At-Large or without a governing student organization, and who wish to be appointed to a consecutive term of service will not be required to submit a new application, however they may be subject to other requirements and selection processes that may be specified elsewhere in these Bylaws.

 4. For constituencies without a governing student organization, Council openings may only be filled by appointment by the Council.
+An appointment is established by a majority vote of the Council.
+If there are more candidates than seats, candidates will be selected by the full single transferable vote method (using the Droop quota and fractional transfer).
 Members of the graduate student body must submit a complete application to the Council in order to qualify for appointment to fill such a Council opening.
 An application shall include a written nomination and documentation of a sufficient number of supporting signatures from other members of the graduate student body.
 Any member of the graduate student body may submit a nomination, including self-nominations, for a Council opening for constituencies without a governing student organization.
 Written nominations may be submitted throughout the year, with all terms ending on October 14.
 The GSC Vice-President shall be responsible for ensuring that all students are made aware of relevant procedural information.
 Nominees shall submit signatures from twenty members, or 20% (whichever is less), of their constituency, to the Vice-President.
+Students who are incumbent representatives in at large positions will automatically be considered nominees for these positions unless they specify otherwise on or before October 1.
 Graduate students nominated for a Council opening shall be members of the constituency associated with the opening.
-The Vice-President shall be responsible for informing students about the status of their appointment applications.
+The Vice-President shall be responsible for informing students about the results of the vote.

 B. Housing Representatives